 16Behold, these caused the children of Israel, through the counsel of Balaam, to _______ ________ against the LORD in the matter of Peor, and there was a plague among the congregation of the LORD.
 (Numbers 31:16)

 Satan, through Balaam, used sexual immorality to lead the children of Israel into sin and false worship.
 He is still using this tactic plan today.
 Modern Balaams reminds us that “Sex Sells.”
-As a result, it is impossible to turn of the television without seeing some half naked person gyrating on the screen, using sexual innuendoes to sell products.
-If this wasn’t bad enough, every avenue into the human mind is being bombarded by sexually explicit music, videos, films, literature and pornography.
+As a result, it is nearly impossible to turn on the television without seeing some half naked person gyrating on the screen while using sexual innuendoes to sell a product.
+If this wasn’t bad enough, every avenue into the mind is bombarded by sex and sensuality: explicit music, videos, films, literature, games and the internet.

 3. How will the LORD react to sin and why?